Circout-sudo/Lamp-Terminal/README.md

 # Lamp-Terminal

 ## Project Description
-Lamp Terminal is a sleek and user-friendly command-line interface for windows created with simplicity and ease of use in mind.
+Lamp Terminal is a sleek and user-friendly command-line interface for windows and mac created with simplicity and ease of use in mind.
 It offers a seamless and trouble-free experience, allowing users to operate swiftly and effectively.
 It is the go-to choice for begginers looking for a lightweight and accessible terminal environment.

 ## Contents
 1. How to run and install Lamp Terminal?